kobaltcore/renkit/README.md

 #### `pre_build`

 This is an optional method that, if given, will cause `renconstruct` to execute it during the pre-build stage.
+It takes a single argument, `on_builds`, which is a dictionary of strings mapping to strings.
+The keys are the names of the distributions that are being built (as in the `build` section), and the values will be `None` as the distributions have not been built at this stage.

 #### `post_build`

 This is an optional method that, if given, will cause `renconstruct` to execute it during the post-build stage.
+It takes a single argument, `on_builds`, which is a dictionary of strings mapping to strings.
+The keys are the names of the distributions that are being built (as in the `build` section), and the values are the paths to the directories where the distributions have been built.

 ### Build a set of distributions